KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 ## Browser Privacy Comparison

-This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.27`.
+This document reflects the current privacy posture of BubblesTheDev Web Browser version `1.0.30`.

 The goal is accuracy, not marketing language.
-The browser does not implement first-party telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
-It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, downloads files, or uses the optional managed updater flow.
+The browser does not implement built-in telemetry, analytics SDKs, cloud sync, a built-in silent auto-updater client, or automatic diagnostics upload.
+It does, however, make normal network requests when the user browses the web, uses built-in search features, uses supported site authentication flows such as passkeys, downloads files, or uses the managed update flow when the build is configured with an update server.

 ## High-Level Comparison